Skip to main content

 • Elevated Hematocrit ∞ A high red blood cell count, as testosterone can increase this further, raising the risk of blood clots.

 A patient who is a suitable candidate is typically a man with symptomatic hypogonadism who is also committed to making significant lifestyle changes.
 Research suggests that the combination of testosterone replacement and lifestyle modifications can be particularly effective.
-Testosterone can improve by increasing muscle mass and decreasing fat mass, which enhances insulin sensitivity.
+Testosterone can improve body composition by increasing muscle mass and decreasing fat mass, which enhances insulin sensitivity.
 This can provide the patient with the energy and physical capacity to engage more effectively in the exercise required by their lifestyle protocol.

 The goal of testosterone therapy is to restore levels to the mid-normal range, which may help improve body composition and insulin sensitivity.